ikarosu/vue-datepicker-mobile/README.md

 ### viewport({ year, month, date })
 Called when somemonth in viewport with window, return current date.

+\* Safari is not working.If you need working for Safari, you need a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

 ## used demo
 ```
 npm i aki-datepicker